iamcmj/Guided-Dropout/README.md

 - the top 50% of the parameters with the highest Fisher scores (--perturbation top)
 - the bottom 50% of the parameters with the lowest Fisher scores (--perturbation bottom)

 If you so choose to, you can compute the surf files representing the 3D loss landscape of base BERT based on any configuration of the 3 arguments.
-As examples:
+For example:

 ```
 python loss_visualization_bert.py -seed 42 --training_set_pct 100 --perturbation top